 *Note: All data is from the 1985 tournament to the present.

 In 1985, the Villanova Wildcats shocked the college basketball world with their 69-64 upset over Georgetown in the title game.
-The team not only won the first tournament that expanded to 64 teams, but more than three decades later, Villanova remains the lowest seed to ever capture the National Championship.
+The team not only won the first tournament that expanded to 64 teams, but more than three decades later, Villanova remains the lowest seed to ever capture a national championship.

 But the Wildcats almost didn’t make it out of the first round that season as they barely escaped No. 9 seed Dayton with a 51-49 win.
 Sometimes for the eight seeds, the opening round can be just as challenging as any other part of the tournament.

 No. 8 seeds have the most difficult match-ups (as "favorites") in the first round since they are usually so evenly matched with their No. 9 seed counterparts.
-Since the tournament expanded to 64, teams in the No. 8 slot have won 68 of the 136 first-round matchups -- exactly 50 percent.
+Since the tournament expanded to 64, teams in the No. 8 slot have won 68 of the 140 first-round matchups -- just below 50 percent.

 Another Wildcats team in the No. 8 seed almost didn’t make it out of the opening round.
 The 2014 Kentucky Wildcats barely survived No. 9 Kansas State but eventually advanced to the national championship against seventh-seeded Connecticut.
 Kentucky is tied with BYU for the most appearances as an eighth-seed and has a 3-1 record compared to the Cougars' 0-4 record.